 6. Chia Seeds are a Good Source of Protein

-It is amazing that this little seed has so much protein.
+Amazingly, this little seed has so much protein.
 They contain the 9 essential amino acids, thus are a complete protein.

 7. Good for Digestion

 They contain 40% fiber by weight, which is one of the best sources of fiber in foods (11 grams of fiber per ounce).
-If you add one ounce of chia seeds into your daily diet you will be getting 44 percent of your fiber needs for the day.
+If you add one ounce of chia seeds into your daily diet you will get 44 percent of your fiber needs for the day.
 This helps digestion and increases bowel movements, preventing constipation.

 8. Helpful for Weight Loss

 The high fiber in these seeds absorbs lots of water which expands in the stomach, helping you feel full longer.
 It has been found that chia seeds help with weight loss by decreasing hunger and suppressing appetite.
-One ounce of the seeds provides 11 grams of fiber which is about half the recommended daily for a woman over 50 years.
+One ounce of the seeds provides 11 grams of fiber which is half the recommended daily for a woman over 50 years.

 Also, being high in protein, studies show that when you increase your consumption of protein, it helps with weight loss by decreasing cravings and cutting caloric intake.
 A study published in the American Journal of Clinical Nutrition showed that increasing protein intake by only 15 percent of daily calories led to a decrease in appetite.